pyxeda/MiddleSchoolCurriculum/Chapter9/DecisionTree/Classification/README.md

 What it does :

-    1. Reads a csv file from the google drive, then create a random forest classification model on the child vs adult dataset.
+    1. Reads a csv file from the google drive, then create a decision tree classification model on the child vs adult dataset.
 Visualize the tree.
 Calculate the confusion matrix and accuracy.

 Dependancies :